tiacsys/kicad-library-utils/README.md

 ## Footprint Checker

-    # first get into pcb directory
+    # first get into klc-check directory
     cd kicad-library-utils/klc-check

     # run the script passing the files to be checked